 Tha Failure in Tha Noth!

 Which brings up the second problem: Jon’s a fucking screw-up.
 Now, we all love Jon.
 I mean, just look at that adorable broody face and that lovely hair stolen straight from the head of a model in a L’Oreal ad.
 You can’t hate that.
-Nevertheless, as far as actually freeing the North from the Boltons goes… Let me regale you with all of Jon’s stunning achievements: He invited a bunch of Wildling savages who the Northern lords hate to join them, in a stunning display of diplomatic skill he failed utterly to persuade the Mormonts and the Glovers to join the war effort and when the time for the battle came he abandoned his army to succesfully… walk into Ramsay’s trap.
+Nevertheless, as far as actually freeing the North from the Boltons goes… Let me regale you with all of Jon’s stunning achievements: He invited a bunch of Wildling savages who the Northern lords hate to join them, in a stunning display of diplomatic skill he failed utterly to persuade the Mormonts and the Glovers to join the war effort and when the time for the battle came he abandoned his army first chance he got to succesfully… walk into Ramsay’s trap.
 Something which, I may remind you, lead to a literal mountain of corpses of Northern soldiers.
 In other words, Jon’s no King Arthur.
 And the fact that the Northern lords would choose him as their king after showing himself to be utterly incompetent in every possibly way is truly baffling.

 Instead he, not Davos, should’ve been the one to recruit house Mormont to their cause.
 He should’ve been the one to turn the tide of battle, not the Vale army (though the Vale army could’ve been the death blow).
 And, perhaps, more should’ve been made of his resurrection.
 They teased Jon being some sort of god to the Wildlings.
 He could’ve become a religious figure, one whom the wildlings staunchly backed against all opposition.
 His resurrection being more at the forefront also would’ve conveniently explained why nobody brings up his Night’s Watch vows.
 Finally, and perhaps most importantly, Sansa should’ve publically backed Jon, knowing she’d never be chosen directly because of her ladyparts, and gotten the Vale army to support him too.
 It would’ve likely taken some doing, but that (much more than stupidly keeping the Vale army hidden from Jon) would’ve proven her to be a masterful politician.
 Something which would’ve fit very well into her character arc without damaging Jon’s character arc or making the succession unrealistic.

-Now, at least Jon had the benefit of being (in the thoughts of the Northerners) the actual son of one of the previous rulers of the North.
+Now, at least Jon had the benefit of being (in the minds of the Northerners) the actual son of one of the previous rulers of the North.
 The other claimants don’t even have that going for them.

 Une Lannister Coup de Farce